12 Geography 1

 Contributions and Equipment/Stationery

-*12GE1* - Supplementary costs: Approx $30 for skills book (Field trips cost: $30 approx)
+*12GE1* - Supplementary costs: Approx $60 (skills book $30 & field trip cost $30)

 Pathway